grandeurkoe/python-automation-projects/README.md

 This project automates the Cookie Clicker game using the selenium package.

-The automation process performs the following operation:
+Steps in the automation process:
 1. Navigate to the [Cookie Clicker](https://orteil.dashnet.org/experiments/cookie/) website.
 2. Click 🍪 every few seconds (You can set this yourself).
 3. Check for any ungrayed upgrades.